jpoly1219/devblog/content/posts/intro-to-concurrency-in-go.md

 1
 ```

-We receive once to take out the `1`, so that the goroutine can send `2` to the channel.
-We didn't receive twice, so only `1` will be received.
+We receive once to take out the `1` so that the goroutine can send `2` to the channel.
+We didn't receive from `ch` twice, so only `1` will be received.

 We can also receive from closed buffered channels.
 In this case, we can range over the closed channel to iterate over the remaining items inside it.